PseudoStart/Start/README.md

-# README
+# TODO

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+* Gem grape : install and configuration

+* Devise authentification (token/api) : install and configuration

+* Interactor configuration and installation

-* Configuration
+* Configuration docker

+* Create server on AWS (See the price for AWS ? possible to have free credits ?)

-* Database creation
+* Database creation (postgresql)

 * Database initialization

+* Generate test with Rspec (install faker, factories, json_matchers, shoulda, ...)

+* Install and configure Sidekiq inside Docker

+* Install Rubocop (yes or not ?)

+* Create 3 Models (User/ ? / ?)

+* Swagger configuration and installation

+* Install and configure first notificiation slack after Model User

-* How to run the test suite
+* Link aws-S3 to the API

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Stripe or Mollie ?